Mattsi-Jansky/recipes/daal-tomato-and-lentil.md

 Cooking
 =======

- * Heat up pan with 3-4tbsp ghee, high temp (Sauté)
+ * Heat up pot or pan with 3-4tbsp ghee, high temp (Sauté)
+   * If you're doing pressure cooker use the frying pan, otherwise stick with the one pot here.
  * Throw in the diced onions
  * Stir occaisonally
  * Start timer (once onions are up to heat)
  * 5 MINS
    * Add the garlic, ginger, cumin and mustard seeds
-   * Boil 350ml water
+   * Boil 500ml water
  * 10 MINS
    * Add in the turmeric, chili powder and garam masala
    * Stir well
  * 11 MINS
+   * If you're using the pressure cooker, transfer everything now to the pressure cooker rather than frying pan
    * Add the boiled water
    * Add the coconut milk and chopped tomatoes
    * Add the lentils
    * Add 1dsp salt, 1dsp pepper
+   * If you're not using pressure cooker...
     * Bring to boil
     * Reduce to simmer heat
     * Remove lid to boil off additional water.
 Add the pan back when it's at the level of thickness you like.
     * cook for ~45 minutes until lentils are paste, stirring every 5 minutes
-* Restart timer
- * 5 MINS
-   * Stir, ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
- * 10 MINS
-   * Stir, ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
- * 15 MINS
-   * Stir, ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
- * 20 MINS
-   * Stir, ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
- * 25 MINS
-   * Stir, ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
- * 30 MINS
-   * Stir, ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
- * 35 MINS
-   * Stir, ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
- * 40 MINS
-   * Stir, ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
+      * When stirring ensure it isn't boiling above a simmer, scrape bottom to prevent lentils burning
- * 45 MINS
-   * Should be done by now.
-If so, serve up.
+   * If you are cooking with a pressure cooker, simply put it on "curry mode" and wait 30 minutes or so until it's beeping like mad.
+After relesaing the pressure and opening it carefully stir the Daal well to break up any remaining mushy lentils (use a silicone whisk if you have one).

 Next time
 =========